joshbegley/nyt-latest/README.md

 **Military Plane Carrying 5 Marines Crashes in California, Officials Say**\
 `It was not immediately clear how many survived the crash, an official said.
-The plane, an MV-22B Osprey that belonged to 3rd Marine Aircraft Wing, crashed in an area that is not heavily populated.`\
+The plane, an MV-22B Osprey that belonged to the 3rd Marine Aircraft Wing, crashed in a remote area 100 miles east of San Diego.`\
 https://nytimes.com/2022/06/08/us/military-plane-crash-california.html?searchResultPosition=1

 **‘Come From Away’ to Close, the Latest Broadway Show to End Run**\